-First Confirmed Symptomatic West Nile Virus Case in Philadelphia for 2020 Season September 4, 2020
+First Confirmed Symptomatic West Nile Virus Case in Philadelphia for 2021 Season August 27, 2021

-The Philadelphia Department of Public Health (PDPH) has recently identified the city's first symptomatic human West Nile Virus (WNV) infection for the 2020 season in an adult resident who became ill with neuroinvasive WNV in mid-August.
-Since July, mosquitoes infected with WNV have been detected throughout Philadelphia and surrounding counties in Pennsylvania and New Jersey.
+The Philadelphia Department of Public Health (PDPH) has recently identified the city's first symptomatic human West Nile virus (WNV) infection for the 2021 season in an adult resident who became ill with neuroinvasive WNV in early August.
+Since June, mosquitoes infected with WNV have been detected throughout Philadelphia and surrounding counties in Pennsylvania and New Jersey.
 Over the next few weeks, the risk of human WNV infection is expected to increase in the area and persist through October while infected mosquito pools are present.
 Providers should consider WNV infection when evaluating patients with unexplained encephalitis or aseptic meningitis.
 Testing and prompt reporting of suspected and confirmed WNV infections enables us to direct mosquito-control efforts and accurately monitor severe WNV illness in Philadelphia.